1980 Winter Olympics: Selection of the host city

-After Lake Placid hosted the 1932 Olympic Winter Games, the community continued to bid on upcoming editions of the Games, submitting seven total bid attempts, including 1948, 1952, 1956.
-Three of these were supported by the United States Olympic Committee and presented to the International Olympic Committee: 1968, 1976 and 1980.
+After Lake Placid hosted the 1932 Olympic Winter Games, the community continued to bid on upcoming editions of the Games, submitting seven total bid attempts, including 1948, 1952, and 1956.
+Three of these were supported by the United States Olympic Committee and presented to the International Olympic Committee: 1968, 1976, and 1980.
 Until 1980, each of the bid attempts failed, either due to falling short of gaining support at the national level, or during the IOC vote.
 When Denver withdrew after being selected to host the 1976 Winter Games, the USOC initially supported Salt Lake City to replace Denver.
 But on January 26, 1973, the Salt Lake City bid collapsed due to unsecured financial backing and discontent by Utah residents.
-Lake Placid city and USOC submitted a late bid to host the 1976 Games to the IOC in February 1973,as there was a risk that this selection process would be canceled due to the lack of interested parties.
-The IOC selected Innsbruck, Austria to host the 1976 Games in place of Denver, with Lake Placid finishing as the runner-up.
-IOC President Lord Killanin later stated that members of the IOC executive favored the Austrian bid as a way to "make peace with the people of Austria" over the decision in 1972 to declare Austrian skiing star Karl Schranz ineligible for the games as a professional athlete.
+Lake Placid and the USOC submitted a late bid to host the 1976 Games to the IOC in February 1973, as there was a risk that the selection process would be canceled due to the lack of interested parties.
+The IOC selected Innsbruck, Austria, to host the 1976 Games in place of Denver, with Lake Placid finishing as the runner-up.
+IOC president Lord Killanin later stated that members of the IOC executive favored the Austrian bid as a way to "make peace with the people of Austria" over the controversial decision in 1972 to declare Austrian skiing star Karl Schranz ineligible for the games as a alleged "professional athlete".

-Undeterred, Lake Placid resent the same campaign materials that were originally used for the 1976 bid to United States Olympic Committee on November 20, 1973, and made the official bid in September 1974.
+Undeterred, Lake Placid re-sent the same campaign materials that were originally used for the 1976 bid to the United States Olympic Committee on November 20, 1973, and made the official bid in September 1974.
 The United States Olympic Committee, embarrassed by Denver's 1976 withdrawal, required Lake Placid's bid to be widely supported by residents and government.
-Lake Placid satisfied the USOC requirements, with a referendum held in October 1973 garnering 75 per cent support for hosting the games, a joint resolution of the New York Legislature, a joint resolution from the Congress of the United States, a letter of support from the Governor of New York and the President of the United States.
+Lake Placid satisfied the USOC requirements, with a referendum held in October 1973 garnering 75 percent support for hosting the games, a joint resolution of the New York Legislature, a joint resolution from the Congress of the United States, and a letter of support from the Governor of New York and the president of the United States.
 Lake Placid also secured the support of the environmental groups Sierra Club and Adirondack Mountain Club.

-Three other cities declared themselves candidates for the 1980 Winter Games: Vancouver—Garibaldi (Canada), Lahti (Finland) and Chamonix (France).
+Three other cities declared themselves candidates for the 1980 Winter Games: Vancouver—Garibaldi (Canada), Lahti (Finland), and Chamonix (France).
 The bids for Lahti and Chamonix were withdrawn early in the bid process, and Vancouver (the latter hosted the 2010 games), which was unable to obtain the support of the Government of British Columbia, withdrew its candidacy on October 4, 1974.
 The members of the IOC awarded the 1980 Winter Games to Lake Placid on October 23, 1974, during the 75th IOC Session in Vienna.